vdhamer/Photo-Club-Hub/.github/README.md

 All contributions are welcome.
 Before investing a lot of coding effort, it might be good to first describe the idea or functional change in the description of `an Issue`.
 That allows for some upfront discussion and iteration of the idea.

-### Areas for Contribution

-Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.

 Contributions that don't require coding include beta testing, well thought-through feature requests, translations, and SVG icons.

 ### How to Contribute